discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

                                     # be fit and predict only once)
 ```

 To work, users must first download the datasets and extract them in a folder as they wish.
-The valid dataset names are defined in the `config.py` file, in the `datasets` variable, there the key is the dataset name and version (used in the datasets sections in the YAML file) and the value is the path to the dataset, relative to the `--data-root` option.
+The valid dataset names are defined an external YAML file (`dataset_locations.yaml`), where the key is the dataset name and view (used in the datasets sections in the YAML file) and the value is the path to the dataset, relative to the `--data-root` argument.

 It is assumed that all datasets will have the `train.csv`, `validation.csv`, and `test.csv` files.
 Besides that, the datasets must have `accel-x`, `accel-y`, `accel-z`, `gyro-x`, `gyro-y`, and `gyro-z` columns.